carocad/geojson.specs/README.md

                                                                  [4 5 6]]})
 ```

-The `hiposfer.geojson.specs` namespace also contains some utility functions for
+The `caricad.geojson.specs` namespace also contains some utility functions for
 working with geojson.
 Currently, those are:
 - `bbox`: get or compute (if not available) the bounding box of a geojson object.
   Returns `nil` if it is not possible to compute a bbox from the geojson object.